bhattgauravNIT/DSA/Advanced Data Structures/Graph/Notes/Notes.md

             If the inbound vertex count is > 0, reduce by 0 if its zero then push to queue

+      **DFS**

+            **Algo:**

+            Once all the dependices or dependents vertex are pushed to stack then only push the independent vertex.
+            Use recursion to achieve this, since stack is last in first out so all the independent vertex will be printed first and then the dependents.

+            Maintain a stack, visited boolean array
+            Iterate over every vertex say 0->v
+            if vertex is not visited call DFS recur with ith vertex

+            DfsRecur with ith vertex called
+            mark the vertex as visited,
+            Traverse over the adjacency list of the vertex If the neighbor or adjacent node obtained is not visited call dfsRecur on that node.

+            Once the call stack finishes for any jth call, push vertex to stack

+            Once all the main iteration from 0->v is finished print the stack.

 5. **Shortest path:**
       **Undirected Graph:**